Hudsonps/setting-up-my-system/README.md

 brew install python
 ```

 This should install python and pip, which is the package installer for python.

 Due to the MacOS python taking precedence over the Homebrew python, it is necessary to call the Homebrew python and pip with *python3* and *pip3* (this might not be enough if MacOS eventually makes python 3.x the default python).
-One way around that is to define an alias.
+One way around that is to define aliases.
 For now, I am just going to use the suffix 3 explicitly.

 ## **Text Editor: Visual Studio Code (VSCode)**